Grampers-Dev/tangle_forum/README.md

 ## Conclusion

-This Strategy Plane sets a solid foundation for your Django Agile Development project, ensuring that every aspect—from user experience to technology selection—is aligned with the overarching project goals.
+This Strategy Plane sets a solid foundation for my Django Agile Development project, ensuring that every aspect—from user experience to technology selection—is aligned with the overarching project goals.
 By maintaining a clear focus on the needs of both users and stakeholders, and by employing robust development and testing practices, this plan aims to guide the project towards a successful completion and sustainable future growth.

 ---